 Generally speaking, the more drainage a pot has, the better.

 Many more plants are killed by drowning than by under-watering.

 The second part of the drainage equation is making sure that the soil doesn't drain through the pot while the excess water drains out.
-You need to provide some kind of permeable screen or filter material in the bottom of the pot that will allow water to pass through but keep soil particles inside.
+You need to provide some permeable screen or filter material in the bottom of the pot that will allow water to pass through but keep soil particles inside.

 Any number of materials can be used, such as vinyl window screening, pieces of landscape fabric, coffee filters, paper towels, or sheets of newspaper.
-The often-used method of putting gravel in the bottom of your pots really doesn't work very well.
+The often-used method of putting gravel in the bottom of your pots doesn't work very well.

 It is also a good idea to elevate your pots so that the water isn't blocked from exiting out of the drainage holes.
 There is any number of ways to elevate your plants, but pot feet are the easiest.

 Be Careful When Removing Plants From Nursery Containers

 Moving plants from their nursery containers into your garden containers is a critical step, and you'll be off to a bad start if you don't use care.
 Novice gardeners often remove nursery plants from their containers by tugging upward on the stems, which may well kill the plant before you even begin.
 Here are better methods: